cyberark/conjur/docs/tutorials/integrations/nginx.md

 You can use your own certificate here by providing it to the container as a volume.
 This allows your clients to verify that they are talking to the authentic Conjur server.
-Your security team can provide certificates for your organization, or you can create a certificate for any domain or subdomain you control with [certbot][certbot], which uses [Let's Encrypt][lets-encrypt] to provide certificates for no cost.
+Your security team can provide certificates for your organization, or you can create a certificate for any domain or sub-domain you control with [certbot][certbot], which uses [Let's Encrypt][lets-encrypt] to provide certificates for no cost.